 Nothing endures fire.
 As shards of their past threaten their future, will Jaya ever bloom into the woman she can be, and will redemption be within Akash’s reach?

 All the Tomorrows is about second chances, the weight of tradition and gender, and the line between happiness and selfishness.
-It will appeal to readers of literary fiction, those who like foreign travel and family sagas.
+It will appeal to readers of literary fiction and women’s fiction, and those who like foreign travel and family sagas.

 Author: Nillu Nasser